gvwilson/sensibleadventures/iffy/iffy.md

 "Sorry?" she said belatedly.

 Honesty rolled their eyes.
-"I *said*, why're you up along there?
+"I *said*, why were you up along there anyway?
 You gettin' fancy or some?"

 "I ain't never gettin' fancy!"
 Iffy protested automatically,